-A Tender contest may be conducted by the Project Officer using either the open of restricted procedure.
+A Tender contest may be conducted by the Project Officer using either the open or restricted procedure.
 Open tendering means that the opportunity to bid for the Council's Contract shall be open to any supplier who can Tender for the Works, Supplies or Services in accordance with the Council's advertised requirements.
 In such cases, the Council must consider and evaluate all qualifying bids received.
 The restricted procedure involves a tender process in which the Council limits the number of prospective tenderers to those who have been shortlisted by it in accordance with the pre-qualification procedure prescribed at section 10(c).

-No departure from either the open or restricted tendering procedure, or use of any other procurement procedure permitted by Public Procurement Legislation, shall be permitted without the authorisation of the Section 151 Officer and the Monitoring Officer.
+No departure from either the open or restricted tendering procedure in favour of another procurement procedure permitted by Public Procurement Legislation, including the Negotiated Procedure, the Competitive Dialogue Procedure, the Competitive Procedure with Negotiation or the Innovation Partnership Procedure, shall be permitted without the authorisation of JPSG - Core Group.